Chris Johnstone

 for Resilience and Positive Change

 For over 30 years, my work has been about helping people access resilience and bring positive change into their lives and our world.
-My book Active Hope, co-authored with Joanna Macy, published in fourteen languages and recently revised as new edition, explores how to grow our capacity to make a positive difference in the world.
+My book Active Hope, co-authored with Joanna Macy, published in eighteen languages and recently revised as new edition, explores how to grow our capacity to make a positive difference in the world.
 I also wrote Seven Ways to Build Resilience, which introduces skills, insights and practical strategies that help us deal with difficult times.
 Living in the north of Scotland, I teach a range of online courses at CollegeofWellbeing.com, with a free online course in resilience training (about one hour), a longer video-based online course Seven Ways To Build Resilience (3 hours CPD), and a more in-depth Resilience Practitioner Training (20 hours CPD).

 apple.jpg